maybites/TextureSharing/README.md

 If you want to use NDI, donwload and install [NDI SDK](https://ndi.video/download-ndi-sdk/) before you continue intalling the addon.

 You also need to download manually the wheel files for your system.

-Currently there is only a Linux variant [available](https://github.com/buresu/ndi-python/files/11497321/ndi_python-5.1.1.5-cp311-cp311-linux_x86_64.tar.gz) - this is untested, though.
+The wheels for Windows and OSX can be found [here](https://github.com/maybites/blender-texture-sharing/releases/tag/V6.0.0).
+A Linux variant is available from [here](https://github.com/buresu/ndi-python/issues/31#issuecomment-1551186707) - this is untested, though.
+All other Linux users have to [build a wheel themself](https://github.com/buresu/ndi-python#build).

 ** IN FACT, CURRENTLY NDI IS NOT WORKING AND UNDER HEAVY DEVELOPMENT **